 Employees can choose to provide feedback about a supervisor, peer, or subordinate with this variable survey, with questions based on the role being evaluated.

-This 21-question survey asks an exiting employee about the reasons for their departure, as well as their experiences with leadership, team members, and the work environment.
+This 21-question survey asks an exiting employee about the personal factors and reasons for their departure, as well as their experiences with leadership, team members, and work environmental factors.

 Want to know what your customers are saying about you?
 Customer satisfaction surveys can help you find out what people think of your company, get feedback on customer service, and more.Visit Page